Pratham-sapkota/BUILD-YOUR-REGEX-ENGIENE/README.md

 ### Matching One Character

-This is the first step where we compare one pattern character and one text character.
+This is the first step where we compare one `pattern` character and one `text` character.
 We have created a function named `matchOne(pattern,text)` which returns boolean value.
-At first we see whether we have patterns or not.
-If the pattern is empty then the function returns true as there is no pattern to compare to.
-But if the text is empty then it returns false.
-Anything that compares with "." returns true as (.) is a wild card character.
+At first we see if `pattern` is not empty.
+If the `pattern` is empty then the function returns `true` as there is no `pattern` to compare to.
+But if the `text` is empty then it returns `false`.
+Anything that compares with "." returns `true` as (.) is a wild card character.

 ```
 For Example:
-matchOnw("c.e","cde");  //returns true
+matchOne("c.e","cde");  //returns true

 ```